mmkhinintn/final_project/README.md

 ## Overview

-This project creates an automated ELT (Extract, Load, Transform) pipeline to analyze Telecom Customer Churn.
-It ingests data from Kaggle, stores raw data in a staging area, anonymizes Personal Identifiable Information (PII), and creates a clean dataset ready for reporting.

----

-## Architecture

-The solution is fully containerized using Docker.

-- **Extraction :** Python script using Kaggle API.
-# Telecom Churn ELT Pipeline

-## Overview

 This project implements an automated ELT (Extract, Load, Transform) pipeline for Telecom Customer Churn analysis.
 The pipeline:

 - Downloads raw data (Kaggle)